Kentico/kentico-amp/README.md

 There are several ways of including cascading style sheets into an AMP page:

-*	Set a default CSS stylesheet for the whole site (in Settings -> Content -> Output filter -> AMP Filter).
+*	Set a default CSS stylesheet for the whole site (in Settings -> System -> Output filter -> AMP Filter).

 *	Set a CSS stylesheet for every AMP page separately (Pages -> Edit -> Properties -> AMP Filter -> uncheck "Use default stylesheet" and select the desired stylesheet)